stuartshay/nyc-landmarks-vector-db/infrastructure/README.md

 1. **Permission Denied**:

-   - Service account needs `roles/logging.configWriter` and `roles/monitoring.editor`
+   - Service account needs all required roles (see Prerequisites)
    - Check IAM permissions in GCP Console

 1. **Project Not Found**: